HumanCellAtlas/dcp2/docs/dcp2_system_design.rst

 algortithm for allocating new ``links_id`` values and reusing existing ones.

-Before importing an ``update`` staging area, the importer empties all entity and links tables in the target dataset.
-The target dataset is the TDR dataset into which the staging area is being imported.
-It does not delete any data files.
-It then proceeds importing the ``update`` staging area as if it were a ``complete`` staging area with the following exception:

-If the importer encounters a descriptor that references a data file that is absent from the staging area, the importer checks for an existing data file in the target dataset.
+Before importing an ``update`` staging area, the importer empties all entity and links tables in the *target* dataset.
+The *target* dataset is the TDR dataset into which the staging area is being imported.
+The importer does not delete any data files.
+It then proceeds importing the ``update`` staging area as if it were a ``complete`` staging area with one exception: If the importer encounters a descriptor referencing a data file that is absent from the staging area, the importer checks for an existing data file in the target dataset.
 If one exists and has the CRC32C or SHA-256 checksum specified in the descriptor, the importer continues to import the descriptor, referencing the pre-existing data file in the target dataset.

-Note that an ``update`` staging area may not alter the ``file_id``, ``size``, ``crc32c`` and ``sha256`` properties, it may alter or add other properties such as ``file_version``, ``file_name`` or ``describedBy``.
-If there is no existing data file or the checksums don't match, the importer aborts the import with an error.
+Note that an ``update`` staging area may not alter the ``file_id``, ``size``, ``crc32c`` and ``sha256`` properties, it may alter or add other properties such as ``file_name`` or ``describedBy``.
+If there is no existing data file in TDR or the checksums of an existing file don't match, the importer aborts the entire import with an error.

 Also note that there may still be data files in an ``update`` staging area and that those should be processed in the same manner as for ``complete`` staging areas.

 After importing an ``update`` staging area, the importer should check for orphans, and delete them.
 An orphan is a data file that was referenced by a